-Our TV antenna reviews rely on careful testing and hands-on evaluation to find the best TV antennas available, whether it's a simple unamplified antenna that hangs on the wall, an amplified unit that's set on a shelf, or even a larger outdoor model that pulls in stations from miles away.
+Our TV antenna reviews rely on hands-on evaluation and careful testing to find the best TV antennas available, whether it's a simple unamplified antenna that hangs on the wall, an amplified unit that's set on a shelf, or even a larger outdoor model that pulls in stations from miles away.
 In every review we examine not only performance, comparing the number of channels pulled in and whether those channels are watchable, but also the equipment that's included with an antenna, and the ease of setup and use.
 We also offer advice from industry experts on how to get the best reception with whatever TV antenna you have.